Monmouth College: Academics and resources

+The ratio of full-time students to full-time instructional faculty is 10:1.
+88% of classes have fewer than 20 students.

 Monmouth College offers 40 major fields of study and 17 pre-professional fields of study (with 851 different courses offered) in the sciences, arts, humanities, mathematics, computer sciences, social sciences, foreign languages, classics, and interdisciplinary fields including premedical and pre-engineering studies, and provides an integrated core curriculum.
 This curriculum includes four signature courses designed to aid students in making connections across disciplines and understanding their education as an integrated whole.
 The curriculum allows freshman students to take advanced classes, and senior students to take introductory courses.
+The 4-year graduation rate in 2025 was 65%.

-For freshmen, the only course requirement is one of the first-year seminar courses called Introduction to Liberal Arts which are limited to 16 to 18 students and shares a common focus on critical analysis and development of written and oral argument.
+For freshmen, the only course requirement is one of the first-year seminar courses which are limited to 16 to 18 students and shares a common focus on critical analysis and development of written and oral argument.
 The other 31 courses (usually four are taken per semester) required for graduation can be elected by the student.

-Sixteen percent of Monmouth students in the class of 2013 were double majors.
-A small number of triple majors and interdisciplinary majors also exist.
+The most popular majors are: Business Administration, Exercise Science and Kinesiology, Psychology, and Education.
 Within five years of graduation, more than 60 percent of Monmouth College alumni attend graduate school or another form of ongoing education.

 A survey taken six months after the class of 2023 had graduated showed that 98% of Monmouth graduates were employed (or were in graduate school).
+As of 2026, the median salary of all graduates six years after graduation was $43,158 and the most popular major, Business Administration, earning $59,469 average.

 Admission

 Admissions to Monmouth are classified as "selective".
 For the Class of 2017 (enrolled fall 2013), Monmouth received 2972 applications and accepted 1914 (64.4%).
 In 2022, the acceptance rate was 66%.

-In 2023, 51% of students were female and 51% were male.
+In 2025, 46% of students were female and 54% were male.
 Students come from 28 states and 21 countries.
 27% were students of color and 1% were international students.